ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 example.com.
 1800    IN      MX      20 mail02.example.com.
 {% endhighlight %}

 The output shows that there are two MTAs for the domain: mail01 and mail02.
-We're going to telnet to mail01, not because it's first but because its preference (10) is lower than mail02's preference (20) __(rfc 5321, page 70)__.
-Port 25 is the standard SMTP port that we'll need to connect to in order to send our first message.
+You're going to telnet to mail01, not because it's first but because its preference (10) is lower than mail02's preference (20) __(rfc 5321, page 70)__.
+Port 25 is the standard SMTP port that you'll need to connect to in order to send your message.

-Since you're still new to electronic mail we'll start with a basic text only message that says "Cats are awesome!"
+Once you've initiated a telnet session to mail01, you cannot begin to send a message until you receive an acknowledgement from the server.
+In SMTP all server responses start with a three-digit response code __CITATION__.
+The 220 code is the initial greeting that announces the server is opening its part of the connection __rfc 5321, page 47__.

+The first SMTP command that you send is the extended hello or EHLO, which is used to identify the client to the server.
+The EHLO argument is the fully qualified domain name of the client or its IP address if it doesn't have one __rfc 5321, page 32__.
+The server then responds with a 250 success response code and a list of available SMTP extensions that you may use.

-{% highlight plaintext linenos %}
+{% highlight plaintext %}
 [azanotti@SMTPDemo ~]$ telnet mail01.example.com 25
-Trying 192.168.1.109...
+Trying 192.168.2.100...
 Connected to mail01.example.com.
 Escape character is '^]'.
 220 mail01.example.com ESMTP Postfix
-EHLO mail.alanzanotti.localhost
+EHLO 192.168.2.50
 250-mail01.example.com
 250-PIPELINING
 250-SIZE 10240000